zettayotta/mkdocs-test/docs/testfolder/index.md

         - [x]  Elevate new users privileges with sudo: `usermod -aG sudo <username>` add the user to to sudo group
         - [x]  Test new user: `su - <usename>` switches user, and type a sudo command to verify it’s working
     - [ ]

-# Log

-**12/06/2025**

-Obtained a root password via the rescue option in the server dashboard. (not shure if this is necessary?)

-Added new user `abjelke` (1000) → group `abjelke` (1000) added → home directory /home/abjelke added.

-Copied/synced SSH key from root to abjelke: `rsync -a --chown=root:abjelke /root/.ssh/ /home/abjelke/.ssh/`

-**10/06/2025** Started the server.

-Uploaded the SSH keys for AB-FAST23-WIN on server creation.

-Tested SSH (as root) with PowerShell and VS Code.

 # Use cases and considerations